 Why clouds are important

 Clouds, which help regulate temperature and are needed for precipitation, are invaluable in the water cycle.
 Identifying and them is important in the backcountry, where a sudden weather change can make or break a hike, climb, or whitewater trip.
-Teaching course participants how to read the clouds builds confidence, which in turn helps participants make informed decisions based on forecasts for what they day, afternoon, or evening ahead may bring.
+Teaching course participants how to read the clouds builds confidence, which in turn helps participants make informed decisions based on forecasts for what the day, afternoon, or evening ahead may bring.

-Clouds provide a reliable method of predicting weather in the backcountry.
+Clouds provide a reliable method of predicting the weather in the backcountry.
 There are three ways to categorize clouds:

 - High-level clouds: Cirrocumulus, Cirrus, and Cirrostratus